 This will require some knowledge in proofreading, line editing and/or developmental editing, depending on what services you want to offer to clients.
 Additionally, it would be beneficial to have some extra editing software like Grammarly or ProWriterAid to help you make good editorial decisions and catch any mistakes you might miss.

 It’s a little harder to build a portfolio as an editor unless you can point to your clients’ published works, as you won’t own the copyright for any of it.
 This makes it doubly important to impress clients who can then recommend you personally to anyone they know who might need an editor.

 6. Freelance Graphic Designer

 Graphic design work is much like photography in that you will need to produce striking visuals to impress your clients.
-Unlike photography, however, you aren’t capturing moments at events – you’re producing digital images through photo manipulation software like Photoshop or free online sites like Canva.
+Unlike photography, however, you aren’t capturing moments at events.
+You’re producing digital images through photo editing softwares like Photoshop.

 Graphic design is a form of art, and if you have interest in colour theory, special design, layers, tones, textures and digital architecture, then you might make a good graphic designer.

 Pro-tip: Ensure that your contact information and credits are easily found for anyone interested in hiring you.

 Web development is a rather specialised freelance field.
 It requires technical knowledge of coding and web hosting, unless you use third party site creation platforms like WordPress, Squarespace or Wix.